-- (39) (Local communities) Metropolitan pearls have increasingly become the 'places for all' for all kinds of communities and age groups, enabling local societies to thrive.
+- taking into account wider functional geographies.
+This ensures that prosperity is shared, divides between places are reduced and there is a balanced development beyond the metropolitan areas. - (39) (Local communities) Metropolitan Pearls have increasingly become the 'places for all' for all kinds of communities and age groups, enabling local societies to thrive.
 Citizens' wellbeing is in the centre of attention of inclusion and integration policies.
-With the metropolitan pearls becoming greener and more sustainable, the quality of life and of the living environment increases. - (40) (Green wellbeing) People in metropolitan areas also enjoy a good quality of life, particularly in relation to the green transition efforts and strengthened local communities and eco-friendly public spaces.
+With the metropolitan Pearls becoming greener and more sustainable, the quality of life and of the living environment increases. - (40) (Green wellbeing) People in metropolitan areas also enjoy a good quality of life, particularly in relation to the green transition efforts and strengthened local communities and eco-friendly public spaces.
 This includes a shift to no net-land take and net gains of urban green spaces.
 The elaboration and implementation of carbon negative city visions, following the example of Helsinki, have widely taken up in the Baltic Sea Region.
-Smaller green areas in the metropolitan pearls contribute to that, providing important ecosystem services and physical and mental benefits to the people, raising more awareness towards the environmental protection and preservation and reducing its negative effects of climate change. - (41) ('Diplomacity') Metropolitan areas are continuing to set agendas in their vicinity and in wider decision-making processes.
+Smaller green areas in the metropolitan Pearls contribute to that, providing important ecosystem services and physical and mental benefits to the people, raising more awareness towards the environmental protection and preservation and reducing its negative effects of climate change. - (41) ('Diplomacity') Metropolitan areas are continuing to set agendas in their vicinity and in wider decision-making processes.
 Increasingly metropolitan areas have become 'diplomatic players', resulting in an upgraded future role for urban areas.
 Pearls have increased their decision-making power, influencing national, EU and international policies.
 They assume environmental responsibility, they break mental barriers for the flow of ideas and innovations.
 Pearls are game changers leading by example, testing and upscaling new solutions in the green and digital transition sphere.
 This way they influence national, international and global development.
-Citizen participation in the decision making, especially through digital platforms has increased as regards decisions relevant for the development of the metropolitan pearls.
+Citizen participation in the decision making, especially through digital platforms has increased as regards decisions relevant for the development of the metropolitan Pearls.